 Guaranteed Investment Certificate (GIC)

 A Guaranteed Investment Certificate (GIC) provides investment options that give you fixed rates of interest for set periods of time.
-Due to its low-risk profile, the return is generally less than other investments such as stocks, bonds, or mutual funds.
+GICs are issued in your name and can’t be sold except to the institution that issued them.
+You agree to keep the money in the GIC for a set period in return for a set rate of interest.
+Due to their low-risk profile, the return is generally less than other investments such as stocks, bonds, or mutual funds.

 What is a Guaranteed Investment Certificate (GIC)?